MV Wilhelm Gustloff: Aftermath

-Many ships were sunk during the war by the Allies and by the Axis Powers.
-However, based on the latest estimates of passenger numbers and those known to be saved, Wilhelm Gustloff remains by far the largest loss of life resulting from the sinking of a single vessel in maritime history.
-Günter Grass said in an interview published by The New York Times in April 2003: "One of the many reasons I wrote Crabwalk was to take the subject away from the extreme Right...
-They said the tragedy of Wilhelm Gustloff was a war crime.
-It wasn't.
-It was terrible, but it was a result of war, a terrible result of war."
+Many ships were sunk during the war by the Allies and by the Axis powers.
+However, based on the latest estimates of passenger numbers and those known to be saved, the sinking of Wilhelm Gustloff remains by far the largest loss of life in maritime history resulting from the sinking of a single vessel.

 About 1,000 German naval officers and men were aboard and died in the sinking of Wilhelm Gustloff.
 Women aboard the ship at the time of the sinking were inaccurately described by Soviet propaganda as "SS personnel from the German concentration camps".
 There were, however, 373 female naval auxiliaries amongst the passengers, only three of whom survived.

 On the night of 9–10 February, just eleven days after the sinking, S-13 sank another German ship, General von Steuben, killing about 4,500 people.

-Before sinking Wilhelm Gustloff, Captain Marinesko was facing a court martial due to his alcohol problems and for being caught in a brothel while he and his crew were off duty.
-Marinesko was thus deemed "not suitable to be a hero" for the sinking and, instead of gaining the title Hero of the Soviet Union, he was awarded the lesser Order of the Red Banner.
-He was downgraded in rank to lieutenant and dishonorably discharged from the Soviet Navy in October 1945.
-In 1960, Marinesko was reinstated as captain third class and granted a full pension, and in 1963 was given the traditional ceremony due a captain upon the successful return from a mission.
-He died three weeks later from cancer at age 50.
-Marinesko was posthumously named a Hero of the Soviet Union by Soviet General Secretary Mikhail Gorbachev in 1990.
+Before sinking Wilhelm Gustloff, Captain Marinesko had been facing a court martial due to his alcohol problems and for being caught in a brothel while he and his crew were off duty.
+Marinesko was deemed by the Soviet government as "not suitable to be a hero".
+Instead of being awarded the title Hero of the Soviet Union for the sinking, he was awarded the lesser Order of the Red Banner and downgraded to lieutenant, preventing him from receiving any further commands.
+He was dishonorably discharged from the Soviet Navy in October 1945.

+In 1960, Marinesko was reinstated to his original rank of captain third class and granted a full pension; in 1963, he was given the traditional ceremony due a captain upon the successful return from a mission.
+He died three weeks later at the age of 50 from cancer.
+In 1990, Marinesko was posthumously named a Hero of the Soviet Union by Soviet General Secretary Mikhail Gorbachev.